-Ms. Laura González Molero, an independent director, was appointed as a member of the Committee on 29 September 2022 in place of Mr. José Ramón Martínez Sufrategui.
+On that same date, Mr. José Manuel Martínez Martínez, an independent director, was appointed a member of the Committee in place of Mr. George Donald Johnston III, the Lead Independent Director.

-The Remuneration Committee is regulated by article 67 of the Articles of Association and article 18 of the Board of Directors Regulation, and it has its own terms of reference approved by the Board of Directors on 27 May 2021 that regulate its organisation and functioning.
+The Remuneration Committee is regulated by article 67 of the Articles of Association and article 18 of the Board of Directors Regulation, and it has its own terms of reference approved by the Board of Directors on 27 May 2021 that regulate its organization and functioning.

 In accordance with the Board of Directors Regulation, the Remuneration Committee comprises at most five directors, appointed by the Board of Directors, none of whom may be an executive director; at least two of them must be independent directors and, in any event, the Chairman of the Committee must be appointed from among its members who are independent directors.
 The Secretary shall be the Secretary of the Board of Directors or, as the case may be, the Deputy Secretary of the Board of Directors.
-The Regulation of the Remuneration Committee establishes that the Committee must meet as often as necessary, and at least once every three months, when convened by its Chairman, at his/her own initiative or at the request of any member of the Committee, or whenever the Board or its Chairman requests that it issue a report or adopt a proposal, and, in any event, whenever it is advisable in order to properly discharge its duties.
+The Regulation of the Remuneration Committee establishes that the Committee must meet as often as necessary, and at least once every three months, when convened by its Chairman, at his/ her own initiative or at the request of any member of the Committee, or whenever the Board or its Chairman requests that it issue a report or adopt a proposal, and, in any event, whenever it is advisable in order to properly discharge its duties.
 In any event, the Committee must meet once per year to prepare the information on directors' remuneration that the Board of Directors must approve and include in its annual public disclosures.